How is Zeffy free?

 Communications and marketing

-When budgeting for marketing, factor in costs for tools like email marketing software, social media management platforms, and design resources.
+• Budget for tools like email marketing, social media management, and design resources.

 Website

 A website adds to the credibility of your organization.
-People will search for you online when they learn about your cause.
 With an online presence, you can make it easy for your potential supporters to find you and confirm the legitimacy of your organization.

 To create a website, you have a few choices.